Best Drumming Shoes in 2019 – Do They Make You a Better Drummer?

 - Custom Shoes – Are They Worth It?

 If you’re a Converse fan then you know all about the Chucks.
-What you probably didn’t know is that these are some of the best choices for drummers, hands down.
+What you probably didn’t know is that these are some of the best shoes for drummers, hands down.
 But you don’t have to take my word for it, just check out some of the musicians that wear them.
 You’ll find Green Day’s Tre Cool and Silverchair’s Ben Gillies, just to name a couple.

 I prefer the low top Chucks for drumming shoes.
 They allow excellent ankle mobility, so you should be able to execute a wide range of techniques.